Xerxes3rd/Wifiibo/README.md

   * A modified version of this library is included with Wifiibo

 ### Compiling
 In order to compile the Wifiibo software, you'll need the Arduino IDE.
 Ensure you have the ESP8266 board support package installed (refer to [the main ESP8266 Arduino page](https://github.com/esp8266/Arduino) for instructions on setting it up).
 Clone this repository into the 'libraries' folder in your Arduino sketch folder.
 Open the Arduino IDE, and you'll find Wifiibo under the "Examples" menu, listed under the "amiitool" library.
 After selecting your ESP8266 board in the IDE, click the Upload button to flash Wifiibo to the ESP8266.
+After the inital upload you'll want to upload the data directory as well, which contains some additional utilities and the website favicon.

 ### Updating
 If new software releases are made, they will show up in the "releases" folder.
 To easily update your Wifiibo, download the latest release binary, then go to http://wifiibo.local/update.
 Select the "bin" file you downloaded, and click the "Update" button.
 When updating is complete, the page will change to "OK."
 Go back to http://wifiibo.local and verify that the version number in the upper-right corner of the screen has been updated.